 All on 4 in Mexico

-This procedure is also known as the all-on-x.
+This pocedure is also known as the All on x.
 The x stands for the number of implants, which could be 4, 5, 6, or even 8 implants.
-The amount of implants required depends on the structure and health of the patient’s bone within their jaw.
-Different denture materials have different weights, therefore the material used is also a factor to consider.

-Dr. Nestor & Dr. Diego with a SOTA Dental patient.
+Dr. Nestor & Dr. Diego with a SOTA Dental patient

-This procedure is also known as the all-on-x.
-The x stands for the number of implants, which could be 4, 5, 6, or even 8 implants.
 The amount of implants required depends on the structure and health of the patient’s bone within their jaw.
 Different denture materials have different weights, therefore the material used is also a factor to consider.

-Actual SOTA Dental patient.
+Actual SOTA Dental patient

-A middle-aged male patient from SOTA Dental Mexico showing his teeth before & after an all-on-4 surgery.
+A middle-aged male patient from SOTA Dental Mexico showing his teeth before & after an All on 4 surgery.
 His teeth were damaged before and now he has a big white smile.

 • Implants: Implants are little titanium screws that are placed in your jawbone.
 There are commonly 4 implants in this procedure.
 They are the anchor points for the denture.